Option traders play it safe with Kroger results

-(Reuters) - Some options players are taking a cautious stance on Kroger Inc (KR.N) heading into the grocer’s quarterly earnings before the market open on Thursday.
+June 13 (Reuters) - Some options players are taking a cautious stance on Kroger Inc heading into the grocer’s quarterly earnings before the market open on Thursday.

 Analysts expect the biggest U.S. supermarket operator to report first-quarter earnings of 73 cents per share, up from 70 cents per share a year earlier, according to Thomson Reuters I/B/E/S.